-Section 236 and Section 202 Direct Loan properties could have both unassisted and subsidized units.
-The earliest programs provided financing assistance to private developers of affordable housing with the idea that the reduced capital and/or debt service costs would allow owners to charge rents that would be affordable to low-income families.
+Your property could have both unassisted and subsidized units.
+HUD's earliest programs provided financing assistance to private developers of affordable housing with the idea that the reduced capital and/or debt service costs would allow owners to charge rents that would be affordable to low-income families.
 Over time, it became clear that the financing assistance was not sufficient to allow properties to be affordable to the poorest families while still maintaining the financial viability of the properties.

 As a result, rental assistance was made available to subsidize rents for low-income families.
-The most common form of rental assistance is Section 8 project-based rental assistance.
+The most common form of rental assistance is Section 8 project-based rental assistance (which includes the Section 8 Moderate Rehabilitation (Mod Rehab) program1).
 Typical Section 202 properties developed in 1974 or later have project-based Section 8 for 100% of the units.
-Earlier 202 and typical 236 properties have at least some project-based Section 8 and many have earlier forms of rental assistance (i.e., RAP or Rent Supp).
+Earlier 202 properties, typical 236 properties, and typical Mod Rehab properties have at least some project-based Section 8 and many have earlier forms of rental assistance (i.e., RAP or Rent Supp).
 It is important to understand exactly what type of rental assistance your property has, how many units are covered, when the contracts expire, and what your renewal options will be when each contract expires.